Last Updated: August 19, 2018

 However, in the future VR may start to utilize SLI a lot more than the games of today do.
 We’ll have to wait and see, but if you’re getting a 1070 or higher card which supports SLI like the upcoming builds below, you may as well prepare for SLI though.

-Blueprint for a “Decent” VR PC Build
+Blueprint for the Best Mid-Range VR PC Build

 While the previous build example shows how to cover the recommended specs for the HTC Vive and Oculus Rift to build a rig that’s “good enough” for the VR of today (and perhaps over the short-term future depending on how VR develops), there’s no guarantee it’ll provide a quality VR experience in every game.